I have written an as-yet-unpublished historical fiction novel, The Taste of Red Dust, as well as two contemporary fiction novel manuscripts.

 The Shadows We Cast

 Sarah and Emma are two everyday women, who often don’t see eye to eye.

-Sarah at nearly sixty is coming to terms with life after her husband has left her for a much younger woman.
+Sarah at sixty is coming to terms with life after her husband has left her for a much younger woman.

 Her daughter Emma is dealing with her father’s infidelity and her own marriage breaking down.

 As they each struggle to deal with the changes in their lives and their relationships, life deals them an even crueller blow.

 How will they cope and will it heal the rift between them or drive them further apart?

 Three women and one man are all booked on the same afternoon to see their doctor.